Tummy Tuck

 This graphic illustrates a common incision for a tummy tuck

 A mini tummy tuck is a variation where surgery is performed only below the belly button.
-Some women only have looseness of skin and muscle below the belly button and don’t need a full Abdominoplasty.
+Some women only have looseness of skin and muscle below the belly button and don’t need a full abdominoplasty.
 This incision is also shorter in length.

 Planning Your Surgery